AdrianSnowball/fizz-buzz-spring-boot/README.md

 Now I am test driving using red green refactor and have a green test.
 Normally I would have written a degenerate or edge case test first but because the criteria is clear that we will only ever send ints 1..100 there are none I can think of.
 I have written the smallest amount of code to pass the test.

+####Significant Commit 3

+Mininum code for getting input of 3 working.